(Disclosure: Some of the links below may be affiliate links)

 IB is cheaper and offers excellent foreign exchange trading.
 And it provides tons of features and analysis tools.
 This comes at the price of complexity.
 At first sight, Interactive Brokers is quite intimidating.
 But it has become better and better over the years.
 As a simple investor, you will only need a small portion of all the features of IB.

 Interactive Brokers – The best broker

 As mentioned before, Interactive Brokers is the only one of the two best brokers to give you access to U.S. ETFs.
 So, if you plan to invest in them, IB should be your choice.
 It is my favorite broker, the one I use and recommend!

 Interactive Brokers is a broker from the United States.
 But if you are in Europe, you will use its United Kingdom subsidiary.
 But this remains the same broker.
-It is a very well-established broker, funded in 1978.
+It is a very well-established broker founded in 1978.
 It has many customers all over the world.

 Although it is a low-cost broker, it offers many features.
 They offer access to almost all instruments available in many stock exchanges.
 You can trade in stocks, contracts, options, and other derivatives.
 And they have an excellent platform for FOREX trading.
 For passive investors, you will have many more features than you need.

-The biggest disadvantage of IB is that it is sometimes a little obscure to use.
-IB has many different user interfaces; in the beginning, it is unclear which one you should use.
+The most significant disadvantage of IB is that it is sometimes a little obscure to use.
+IB has many user interfaces.
+Initially, it is unclear which one you should use.

 Other than that, IB is an excellent broker!

 If you are interested, I have a guide on opening an account at Interactive Brokers and a guide on trading ETFs with Interactive Brokers.